Setting up the Ai-Thinker ESP32-CAM with the Arduino IDE Camera Web Server example.

 Search for ESP32:

 The ESP32-CAM doesn’t come with a USB connector so you need either a CP2102 or a FT232RL USB to TTL Serial Converter to connect it to your PC.
 When using WiFi the ESP32 can use more current than is supplied via USB through these devices resulting in the module crashing and rebooting.
-I found the top device worked fine (I bought it here) but the FT232RL wouldn’t work without a separate supply to the 5V pin.
+I found the top device worked fine (I bought it here) but the FT232RL didn’t work for me.
+If you use a FT232 with 5v and 3.3v, set the voltage jumper to 3.3v.
+You might be able to use the 5V from the side of the board to power the 5v pin on the camera.

 Wire the module according to the diagram above.
 The green connection should be connected when flashing the module and disconnected when running.